dmbarbour/wikilon/docs/AwelonLang.md

 Here, `N` labels a value `v` with a unary-encoded natural number.
 For example, `LRRR` would encode a label `3` Then `T` encodes a sequence of natural numbers.
 For example, `LLRRRLRRLRRRR` encodes a sequence `2 1 3`.
 Of course, we'll view this in reverse order upon deconstruction, so we might say instead that we have encoded the sequence `3 1 2`.
 A text label like `foo` can be encoded as a series of code points such as `102 111 111`.
 With the aforementioned encoding, this would expand to an `LLRRRR...` string of over 300 characters, so I won't bother.
 But it could be abstracted as something like `L.0 L.o L.o L.f` or possibly `"foo" label`.

-*Aside:* More efficient encodings are certainly feasible.
+More efficient encodings are certainly feasible.
 For example, we could leverage an [entropy coding](https://en.wikipedia.org/wiki/Entropy_encoding) over a more constrained alphabet.

 A single labeled value represents an element of a variant type.
 A collection of labeled values can model a record.
-A record can double as a switch, allowing conditional selection of an action based on the label of a value.
-A collection based on a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) could be especially efficient, avoiding redundant storage and computation on shared prefixes.
+A record can double as a switch, allowing conditional selection of an action based on the label of a variant.
+A collection based on a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) could be efficient, avoiding redundant storage and computation on shared prefixes.

-Intriguingly, we might extend or extract label prefixes to model namespace and routing like behaviors.
-Also, we can model first-class label generators, e.g. a stream of labels each distinct from all prior labels.

-*Note:* It is feasible to model labels as `(label, value)` pairs.
-Unfortunately, this requires dependent types: the type of the value depends on the label's value.
-A deep sum encoding is much simpler in context of static typing.

-*Note:* Awelon's support for labeled data is left to editable views and acceleration.
-At this time, there is no syntax-layer support for labeled data.
+Modeling labels as first-class structures allows for potentially generating new labels in infinite streams, or extending and extracting label prefixes to model routing-like behaviors.

 ## Editable Views